-- Hierarchy enables us to better maintain assets according to use and user risk - Levels of Service help us to make best use of our funding from a customer perspective - What we spend now strongly influences what we will need to do in the future
+- Hierarchy enables us to better maintain assets according to use and user risk - Levels of Service help us to make best use of our funding from a customer perspective - What we spend now strongly influences what we will need to spend in the future. - Future strategic direction influences current spend.